ChiriacCasian/E2ETestingPlatform/README.md

 * [JourneyExecutor](https://github.com/ChiriacCasian/pod-infra_v2.git) contains the journey running and report generation logic (in kotlin DSL), it is added as a custom buildConfiguration and automatically packaged and provided to journeys on every commit \ as a runnable, so it is straightforward and convenient to change the journey running logic
 * All journeys implement the JourneyTemplate, easily extend journey logic/parameters/dependencies
-* Agents use custom image (paste here image link) with an env setup to enable running the journeys
+* Agents use custom [image](https://hub.docker.com/repository/docker/chiriaccasian123/teamcity-e2e-agent) with an env setup to enable running the journeys
 ---

 ### Journey Workflow